lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	SELECT
 		ProductID,
-		SUM(CASE WHEN Type = 'view' THEN Quantity ELSE 0 END) AS ProdViews, SUM(CASE WHEN Type = 'add' THEN Quantity ELSE 0 END) AS ProdAdds, SUM(CASE WHEN Type = 'checkout' THEN Quantity ELSE 0 END) AS ProdBuys FROM asb.WebsiteActivityExternal
+		SUM(CASE WHEN Type = 'view' THEN Quantity ELSE 0 END) AS ProdViews, SUM(CASE WHEN Type = 'add' THEN Quantity ELSE 0 END) AS ProdAdds FROM asb.WebsiteActivityExternal
-	WHERE
 	GROUP BY ProductID;
 	````